Save the Dates: you have options

 It's time to send something exciting out to everyone, telling them to Save the Date!
 Now, what to send, exactly?
 I've got just a few ideas for you.

-For save the dates, what you send out is going to depend a lot on how much information you want to include.
+What you send out is going to depend a lot on how much information you want to include.
 You can go for a card, a fridge magnet, or both.
 Couples will often have a longer note written up with more information (hotel information, usually), and then add in a smaller printed refrigerator magnet with a fun design, so that they can include both a good amount of information along with a cute/fun magnet.
-Another frequent option is to go with a mid-size fridge magnet (such as 4x3.5 inches) that can easily be mailed out alone in an envelope.

 Whether it’s a magnet, a card, or something else that you send, you still have to choose some sort of design idea!

-If you are having a themed wedding, then of course you may likely decide on something that matches the theme.
-For example, Gatsby themed weddings are more popular in 2013, and those couples might find themselves looking for designs with an Art Deco flair.
-If you love Cherry Blossoms, maybe you will go with that as a general tie in- it's a popular option, and there are many designs to be found that feature a particular flower.
-Specific patterns like the Damask are also a popular way to go, with varying color schemes.
+If you are having a more specifically themed wedding, then of course you may likely decide on something that matches the theme.
+For example, Gatsby themed weddings were more popular in 2013, and those couples found themselves looking for designs with an Art Deco flair.

 Photo strip designs are another popular option.
 A throwback to those times when couples would get into a photobooth and make funny faces at the camera, these are usually just what you would think of- a long strip with a number of photos.
 If you get a large enough photostrip, a great idea is to hold a different sign in each photo to write out “save”, “the”, and “date”.

 Sometimes it is fun to be cute.
 You might decide on a sweet cartoon of a bride & groom.
 Or maybe you could go with actual caricatures of yourselves for the design.
 Go for something nostalgic like your names carved into a tree with a heart.